feathers-plus/docs/source/v1/feathers-vuex/mixins.md

 The `makeFindMixin` and `makeGetMixin` utilities share the following options in common.
 Unique options are found further down.

 - **service {String}** - **required** the service path.
 This must match a service that has already been registered with FeathersVuex.
 - **name {String}** - The name to use in all of the dynamically-generated property names.
-See below he
+See the section about Dynamically Generated Props

 - **query {String|Function}** - One of two possible query params.
 (The other is `fetchQuery`)  When only `query` is used, it will be used for both the `find` getter and the `find` action.
 When using server-side pagination, use `fetchQuery` for server communciation and the `query` prop for pulling data from the local store.
 If the query is `null` or `undefined`, the query against both the API and store will be skipped.
 The find getter will return an empty array. **Default {String}: `${camelCasedService}Query`** (So, by default, it will attempt to use the property on the component called serviceName + "Query")
   - **{String}** - The name of the attribute in the current component which holds or returns the query object.